Mirza Qaleech Baig

-Mirza Qaleech Baig (مرزا قليچ بيگ) was a Sindhi scholar within Sindhi literature.
+Mirza Qaleech Baig (مرزا قليچ بيگ), also Kalich Baig/Beg, was a Sindhi scholar within Sindhi literature.
 He was born on 4 October 1853 in Tando Thoro on the bank of Phuleli Canal in Hyderabad, British India (presently in Pakistan).

 Family chronicle

-The lives of the Mirza family and their Georgian connections are a subject of the 2005 book A Georgian Saga: From the Caucasus to the Indus by family's scion Meherafroze Mirza Habib, vice-president of All Pakistan Women's Association.
+The lives of the Mirza family and their Georgian connections are a subject of the 2005 book A Georgian Saga: From the Caucasus to the Indus by the family's scion Meherafroze Mirza Habib, vice-president of All Pakistan Women's Association.

 Books

-He wrote 457 books in 43 disciplines, "including chemistry, physics, biology, zoology, plant sciences, Sindhi literature and anthropology" and in over eight languages, including Sindhi, Persian, Arabic and English, while he knew 25 languages as a whole.
+He wrote 457 books in 43 disciplines, "including chemistry, physics, biology, zoology, plant sciences, Sindhi literature and anthropology" in eight languages, including Sindhi, Persian, Arabic and English, while he knew 25 languages.